Ritika-Agrawal811/learn-golang/lesson-03/variables.md

 )
 ```

-- Constants can only be simple _primitve types_ &mdash: integers, boolean, strings and floats.
+- Constants can only be simple _primitve types_ &mdash; integers, boolean, strings and floats.
 They **can not** be slices, maps and structs.

 - Constants must be known at compile time.
 So they usually have static values.
 Go allows **computed constants** as long as it can be computed at _compile time_.